🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Publicity

-IPOs generate a lot of publicity.
-This, in turn, can drive more attention to the company and make investors interested in purchasing shares of its stock.
+In some cases, IPOs generate publicity.
+This, in turn, can drive more attention to the company and get investors interested in purchasing shares of its stock.
 IPOs are frequently covered in business news, which adds to the IPO buzz.

 Valuation

-Many companies that go public can end up having higher valuations.
-Because the public company has access to more capital and steadily grows its business, the shares of the company can increase in price over time.
+Some companies that go public may end up having higher valuations.
+Certainly, that is a hoped-for result of the IPO process.
+Because a public company has access to more capital, the shares of the company can increase in price over time.
+However, they can also lose value.

 Disadvantages of Going Public

-What are the disadvantages of going public?
-There are a series of steps and regulations companies must adhere to in order to have a successful IPO — and the process can be time consuming and difficult.
+There are also drawbacks to going public.
+Companies must adhere to a series of steps and regulations in order to have a successful IPO, and the process can be arduous.
+Here are some of the disadvantages.

 High Cost

-The first factor a company must consider is cost.
-The company needs to work with an investment bank, which will charge underwriting fees — one of the largest costs associated with an IPO.
+Going public is expensive.
+The company needs to work with an investment bank that acts as an underwriter, and this is one of the largest costs associated with an IPO.

-Underwriting is mandatory to review the company’s business, management, and overall operations.
-Legal counsel is also required to help guide the company through the IPO.
-There are also costs associated with account and financial reporting.
-Companies will also accrue fees for applying to be listed on the exchange.
+As noted earlier, IPO underwriters review the company’s business, management, and overall operations.
+In addition, legal counsel is required to help guide the company through the IPO.
+There are costs associated with accounting and financial reporting, and companies also accrue fees for applying to be listed on the exchange.

 Not Enough Information for Investors

-From an investor’s perspective, investing in an IPO can also be a challenge.
-In many cases, individual investors don’t have enough information or historical data on the company’s performance to make a determination on whether an IPO is a sound investment.
+From an investor’s perspective, investing in an IPO can be challenging and risky.
+A company pursuing an IPO may be fairly new.
+In that case, investors may not have enough information or historical data on the company’s performance to make a determination on the company’s true value in order to decide whether the IPO is a sound investment.

 Stock Market Stress

-Once a company goes public, it is now part of the public market.
-This means it is subject to scrutiny, market volatility, and investor sentiment.
-Every move and decision the company makes, such as a corporate restructuring, merger and acquisition, change in leadership, or release of earnings reports, will be reviewed closely by industry analysts and investors, who will provide their own opinions on whether the company is operating well or not.
+Once a company goes public, it is on the public market where it is subject to such factors as scrutiny, market volatility, and investor sentiment.
+Every move and decision the company makes, such as a corporate restructuring, change in leadership, or release of earnings reports, will be reviewed closely by industry analysts and investors, who will provide their opinions on whether the company is doing well or not.

 What Is an Acquisition?